 When should I make my final decision?

 “If you find a dress you love, buy it, even if you still have time.
-It’s a huge ’to do’ to check off of your list,” says List.
+It’s a huge thing to check off of your list,” says List.
 “Plus when you know, you know.
 Leaving yourself open to others will only shed doubt on a gut reaction that was most likely correct.”

 How knowledgeable is your staff?